DeliciousHair/docker-slurm/README.md

 ## Who is this for?
 The scenario:
-* You have been asked to do forensic analysis of activity data--no problem.
+* You have been asked to do a forensic analysis of activity data--no problem.
 * The activity data is shipped as a MySQL database dump--no problem.
-* The database and all the data was created and populated by [slurm][slurm-page].
+* The database and all the data was created and populated by [slurm][slurm-page]--uh oh.

-For mere mortals like myself, the last point is a bit of an issue since the table structure that slurm has developed works well with [sacct][sacct-page], but not as well for us bald apes.
+For mere mortals like myself, the last point is a bit of an issue since the table structures that slurm has developed works well with [sacct][sacct-page], but not as well for us bald apes.

 This project solves this problem by providing a containerized instance of the